About the Inclusive Growth in Africa - Conference

 Causes and consequences of inclusive growth

 Inclusive growth requires broad participation in the development process.
 While Africa recently has enjoyed fairly rapid economic growth, it is debatable whether this has led to the kind of transformation needed to create decent jobs and improve well-being over the long term.
 This theme focuses on the underlying drivers of growth in Africa and their implications for social and economic inclusion.
 At the same time, the theme addresses whether and how inclusive growth can contribute to broader economic, social, and political transformation.
 Important issues include, for example, gender, youth, the middle class, and the private sector in Africa’s development process over the last decade.
-Papers that consider the the (in)effectiveness of specific policies in promoting social inclusion are especially welcome.
+Papers that consider the (in)effectiveness of specific policies in promoting social inclusion are especially welcome.